zoeskan/MCB185/course/unit1-linux.md

 1. You copy-pasted the line
 2. You typed the whole line verbatim

-The reason for the error is that `poetery` has been misspelled.
+The reason for the error is that `poetery` has been intentionally misspelled.
+There are several intentional misspellings in this unit to encourage you to use your brain rather than be lazy.

 If you copy-pasted, consider dropping the course.
 You have been told multiple times not to copy-paste and your stubborn laziness or inability to seek help will be a hindrance moving on.

 If you typed the whole path, you are congratulated for your amazing attention to detail.
-Also you're acting like a stupid robot.
+Also you're acting like a robot.
 Hopefully you can break of that mindset.

 If you noticed the misspelling and continued to type out the whole command without using tab-completion, you're a CLI novice.
 Don't worry, we all start